DX-MONSTER/BookStack/dev/docs/javascript-code.md

 ## Global JavaScript Helpers

-There are various global helper libraries in BookStack which can be accessed via the `window`.
+There are various global helper libraries in App which can be accessed via the `window`.
 The below provides an overview of what's available.

 ```js
 // HTTP service